close print view

 |Conferring Data Rights to the MDCH SHARP Unit

 With the release of NHSN version 6.4 on June 6, 2011 the process for conferring rights to Groups within NHSN has changed.
 The SHARP Unit now has a template of conferred rights, i.e. data that we would like to receive from healthcare facilities who have joined our Group and are sharing data with us.
 This template of conferred rights will appear on NHSN when any new facilities join the MDCH-SHARP Group.
 For those facilities that have joined the MDCH-SHARP Group prior to June 6th , they are now required to re-confer their rights to MDCH SHARP using the new template.
+Note: this template is updated occasionally; it is important to re-confer rights whenever the template changes.

 The MDCH-SHARP Group template can be accessed by going to "Group" on the navigation bar of the Home Page within NHSN.
 Under "Group", click on "Confer Rights" and highlight the "MDCH-SHARP" Group on the screen that appears.
 Following this, the Conferring Rights template should appear.